continuedev/continue/docs/docs/how-to-use-continue.md

 ### Multi-file edits in parallel

 At the moment, Continue can only edit one file at a time.
-If you figure out which files need to change, you can direct Continue to help with you change them one-by-one though.
+If you figure out which files need to change, you can direct Continue to help you change them one at a time though.

 ### Using context of the entire file